Anthony the Great

 "I no longer fear God, but I love Him.
 For love casts out fear."

 Anthony the Great abandoned a wealthy Egyptian inheritance at age twenty and withdrew into the desert, becoming the father of Christian monasticism.
-He spent two decades sealed inside an abandoned Roman fortress at Pispir, then emerged — reportedly radiant with health — to guide the communities that had gathered around him.
-He died at 105 near the Red Sea, leaving a way of life that reshaped Christianity forever.
+After thirteen years of ascetic life in the Nitrian Desert, he spent two decades sealed inside an abandoned Roman fortress at Pispir, then emerged — reportedly radiant with health — to guide the communities that had gathered around him.
+He died at 105 near the Red Sea, buried in a secret place at his own instruction.

 Life Locations